Simulation Based Learning

 Two good examples of this can be found in the disparate disciplines of Physics and Law.

-In law education, ‘mooting’ is the use of a simulated court, with students taking roles such as judge, juror, lawyers, witness and the plaintiff.
+In law education, ‘mooting’ is the use of a simulated court, with students taking roles such as judge, juror, lawyer, witness and the plaintiff.
 The moot is presided over by at least one judge, who delivers a judgment at the end of the moot on the law and on the result of the moot itself.
 Moot sessions take typically 15-20 minutes and participants are required to use the professional language that would be used in a courtroom situation.

 Best Practice Tips